-12. The external auditing office, KPMG, presented the calendar of activities, deliverables and relevant business risks with respect to the audit of the financial statements and systems of exercise 2022.
+12. The external audit firm, KPMG, presented the schedule of activities, deliverables and relevant business risks regarding the audit of the financial statements and systems for the fiscal year 2024.

-13. In each of the sessions of this committee, the external auditor reported on the progress of the audit of 2022.
+13. In each of the Committee's sessions, the external auditor reported on the progress of the 2024 audit.